Inge Feltrinelli: Marriage to Feltrinelli and editorial career

-She met Italian left-wing publisher Giangiacomo Feltrinelli in 1958, whom she later married in Mexico and followed to Milan (he had two previous marriages).
-She took charge of international relations for the publishing house and eventually became the de facto head of the publishing house, as Feltrinelli a few years later embraced the "struggle for the revolution against imperialism".
+She met Italian left-wing publisher Giangiacomo Feltrinelli in 1958, whom she later married in Mexico and followed to Milan.
+There, she took charge of international relations for the publishing house and eventually became the de facto head of the publishing house.
+In 1962, when Henry Miller Tropic of Cancer was published and caused a major scandal, they pretended it had been printed in France, solely for the foreign market, and for five years they sold it in Italy in defiance of the law.

-In 1969, she was named vice-president in a company restructure decided by Feltrinelli (who remained President in name only) in anticipation of his transition to clandestine activities.
-When her husband died three years later, during an attempted terrorist attack on the Milan electricity network, she became president of the company, which she led together with her son Carlo.
-Later, she was emotionally engaged to the famous argentine designer and artist Tomas Maldonado.
+In 1969, she was named vice-president in a company restructure decided by Feltrinelli (who remained president in name only) as Feltrinelli embraced the "struggle for the revolution against imperialism" and shifted to clandestine activities.
+She confessed that Feltrinelli was her only true love and that they had separated after 14 years because of political disagreements.
+When Giangiacomo Feltrinelli died in 1972, she became president of the company, which she led together with her son Carlo.